SubnauticaModding/Nautilus-Proto/README.md

    - Epic Games - `C:\Program Files\Epic Games\Subnautica` (default path)
    - Xbox  PC - `C:\XboxGames\Subnautica\Content` (default path)

-2. Download Nautilus from either [Nexus Mods](https://www.youtube.com/watch?v=dQw4w9WgXcQ), [Submodica](https://www.youtube.com/watch?v=dQw4w9WgXcQ) or GitHub Releases.
+2. Download Nautilus from one of [Nexus Mods](https://www.youtube.com/watch?v=dQw4w9WgXcQ), [Submodica](https://www.youtube.com/watch?v=dQw4w9WgXcQ) or GitHub Releases.
    Drag and drop the `plugins` folder in the zip into your `BepInEx` folder.
    1. Drop the `plugins` folder here: `PathToSubnautica\BepInEx\`
    2. It should end up like this: `PathToSubnautica\BepInEx\plugins\Nautilus\`

-If you have any trouble installing the mod, please join our [Discord server](https://discord.gg/UpWuWwq), and explain your issue via one of the help and support channels.
+If you have any trouble installing the mod, please join our [Discord server](https://discord.gg/UpWuWwq), and explain your issue in one of the help and support channels.

 ## Links
 * Developer resources: